davidpatters0n/IRC-Elixir/README.md

 First little play around using Elixir following the above tutorial.

-In order to run execture the following
+In order to run execute the following

 ```elixir